alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Issue fields:
 - Assignees: include at least the main accountable person
-- Labels: Story, always use this label as it used in the project board and roadmao to filter and distinguish issues from stories
+- Labels: Story, always use this label as it used in the project board and roadmap to filter and distinguish issues from stories
   -  ForPrioritisation: use this always that you have created a story that still needs to be discussed and approved
   -  Funding/project: Core DSH (ELA), SATRE, TRESA
   -  Milestone: Choose a milestone by typing the team accountable and then selecting the time period when it should be addressed.